moimadeleine/CSS-Animation-an-eye/README.md

 # CSS-Animation-an-eye

-an excercise by The Awwwesomes
+an exercise by The Awwwesomes